JeanPierrePro/JeanPierrePro/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jean PierrePro
 ===================================================================================================================================

-backand and front
+backend and frontend
 --------------------

 Welcome to my portfolio!
 I’m an aspiring back-end developer currently studying web development.
 I focus on building efficient back-end systems and have experience with Python, C++, and MongoDB, while also learning front-end technologies like React and TypeScript

-I enjoy tackling new challenges and am always eager to learn.
+I enjoy tackling new challenges and I'm always eager to learn.
 My goal is to contribute to projects that solve real-world problems and improve user experiences.